jonalfarlinga/proficient/README.md

 **Local deployment**

 The repository is built to run using Docker compose.
+Sensitive environment variables such as SIGNING_KEY are hard-coded in the `docker-compose.yaml` because it is only used in the dev environment.
+The live app will use individual containers with secure environment variables.

 1. Create a volume called prof-db
     - `docker volume create prof-db`